openbmc/phosphor-health-monitor/bmc_health_config_json.md

 - `Path`
   - The path attribute is applicable to storage metrics and indicates the directory path for it.
+- `Hysteresis`
+  - This indicates the percentage beyond which the metric value change (since last notified) should be reported as a D-Bus signal.
 - `Threshold`
   - The following threshold levels (with bounds) are supported.
     - `HardShutdown_Lower`